 Activities will include tournaments for boys and girls for football, basketball, handball, volleyball, table tennis, tennis, and track & field.
 Sports days will be organised each semester for Polytechnic students and staff to interact and learn about new activities.

-The Health and Wellness Centre also has a Medical Clinic currently set up for the services of a doctor and nursing staff to treat and support students and staff suffering from illness or injury.
+The Health and Wellness Centre also has a Health Care Unit currently set up for the services of nursing staff to support students and staff suffering from illness or injury.
 They provide health screening, education, monitoring of medical conditions and general health checks as well as referral to other health professionals.
 Staff also attend medical emergencies on campus and provide first aid and hospital referral as necessary.

-The clinic has an assessment room, observation room and treatment room.
+The Health Care Unit has an assessment room, observation room and treatment room.
 This is a free and confidential service.

 In case of a medical emergency please contact our nurse Fatima AlKhayali: 1789 7121 Or 33806824.